G-RPL8H870J8

 T&B: What do you consider to be the challenges of public health in Africa, particularly those that are not taken into account in public policies, based on the experience of Ebola and Covid?

-Pr Touré: For me, the priority is the financing of health research.
+Pr Touré: To me, the priority is the financing of health research.
 And this is a major challenge in Africa, because there is no endogenous funding mechanism in our countries in any field, be it agriculture, livestock, environment or social sciences.
 For research carried out in Africa, funding very often comes from elsewhere, sometimes with a predefined agenda, because they are oriented towards priorities or objectives that do not always coincide with local issues.
 This leads us to align ourselves with priorities that are not always our own.
-So, for me, the first challenge is to fund research.
+So, to me, the first challenge is to fund research.

 The second challenge is that of infrastructure and human resources for research.
 Globally, these are lacking on the continent.
 The proof was during the Covid-19 epidemic that shook the whole world, with almost no production of inputs from Africa.
 Yet, some countries could have produced tests and vaccines very quickly if there had been quality human resources and research infrastructure, and this would have mitigated the impact of the pandemic on the continent.